 - Intermediate surfer but also a bit of weekend warrior

 - Beginner to lower intermediate surfer and doesn’t get to surf much

 Where you fall into those categories will largely dictate how you should effectively train.
 If you truly look at the demands of the sport, and what will have the most impact on your body when you get in the water, it’s easy to determine what surf fitness training will look like for you.

-I want you to have an understanding of what your body actually needs and how you can support your fitness becuase you’re a human that surfs.
-I want your hard efforts in the gym to actually carry over to your time in the ocean.
+I want you to have an understanding of what your body actually needs and how you can support your fitness because you’re a human that surfs.
+And I want your hard efforts in the gym to actually carry over to your time in the ocean.